 Start your path to the PhD with MSK Bridge.

 The MSK Bridge program aims to provide post-baccalaureate trainees from traditionally underrepresented (URM) groups with a strong foundation in science and research, as well as guided mentoring that will help them successfully transition into biomedical PhD programs.
 Successful applicants to the program — known as Bridge Scholars — will conduct a research project in one of MSK’s scientific laboratories for up to 24 months.
 The overarching goal of MSK Bridge is to increase the participation of URM scientists in biomedical fields.

 Bridge Scholars will receive a stipend of $41,000 per year.
 Health benefits are included.
 Housing will be available through MSK.
-MSK Bridge is part of the Maximizing Excellence in Research Education and Training (MERIT) program and is supported by Dr. Charles and Susan Sawyers, the Center for Experimental Immuno-Oncology, and for those entering computational labs, the Computational Oncology Program.
+MSK Bridge is part of the Maximizing Excellence in Research Education and Training (MERIT) program and is supported by Dr. Charles and Susan Sawyers, Drs.
+Nai-Kong and Irene Cheung, the Center for Experimental Immuno-Oncology, and for those entering computational labs, the Computational Oncology Program.

 Learn more about:

 - be immersed in biomedical research in cutting-edge laboratories for up to 24 months